Let’s talk about stress

 1) Write out all your assignments/dissertation due dates on one big piece of paper.

 Making things visual and in big handwriting can help you space out to organize your time spent on each assignment better (It can also help you organize your calendar for the rest of the semester).
 It helps you ease your self out by saying “I’ll spend 2 hours in the library writing this essay for Sociology” or “I could research some examples for the essay for 45 minutes before class” Rather than doing the usual of leaving the work 2-3 days beforehand in… Cause lets be honest, we’re all guilty of that.
+When it’s time to do those assignments, try the word changer online from seo tools centre.

 2) Talk to a friend about how they deal with stress.